Mateusmsouza/mateusmsouza.github.io/_posts/2023-4-21-How-to-keep-command-running-on-backgroud-after-logout-on-SSH-server.md

 nohup echo foo &
 ```

-On this commando"foo" will be printted.
+On this commando "foo" will be printted.
 The "&" at the end of the command tells the server to run the command in the background, which allows you to disconnect from the server without interrupting the process.

 For example, if you want to run a Python script called "some_script.py" on the remote server, you can use the following command: